 For example, in their January 2018 article "Is the use of humor associated with anger management?" published in Personality and Individual Differences, Jorge Torres-Marin and others concluded “self-deprecation confers some positive advantages as people who regularly poke fun at themselves exhibit greater levels of emotional well-being.
 We have observed that a greater tendency to employ self-defeating humor is indicative of high scores in psychological well-being dimensions such as happiness and, to a lesser extent, sociability.”

 Another study, published in 2011 by Ursula Beermann found “the ability or proclivity not to take yourself too seriously also can mean you’re prepared to acknowledge that you are not the center of the universe.”
-Moreover, Dr. Beermann reported those who do not take themselves too seriously can step back and look at themselves, or mistakes they have made, from an outside perspective.
+Beermann reported those who do not take themselves too seriously can step back and look at themselves, or mistakes they have made, from an outside perspective.
+A 2009 study conducted by cardiologists at the University of Maryland Medical Center in Baltimore revealed that laughing, along with an “active sense of humor,” can protect against a heart attack and prevent heart disease.
+According to the study, people with heart disease were 40 percent less likely to laugh in a variety of situations compared to people of the same age without heart disease — a little more evidence that lightening up can lengthen your life span

 American actress and ‘First Lady of the American Theater’ Ethel Barrymore noted “You grow up the day you have your first real laugh at yourself.”